2018ik/2018ik.github.io/_wiki/prophesying.markdown

 We must write down daily the spiritual enlightenment, inspiration, and enjoyment received from the Lord in His Word and put these points together to compose a prophecy of no longer than 3 minutes to speak in this meeting.

 The spirits of the prophets are subject to the prophets means our own spirit is subject to ourself.
 Therefore, once there is any inclination or sense, and we would like to speak, we should get up and speak forth Christ.

-### Ministers to the Need

-When we speak, we impart life into the saints.
-Some saints may be going through a difficult time, and prayed over their situation, telling nobody.
-Yet, if we get into the word, and prophesy according to the inspiration of the spirit, we can speak exactly what they need to hear, since the Lord knows each one's situation.